 GH MUMM: GH MUMM offers tours every day from March through October, and Wednesdays through Sundays throughout the rest of the year.
 At the end of your tour, you can visit the Champagne Trade Museum.
 Make sure to make your reservation ahead of time, as tours are only at certain times.

 Louis Roederer: Louis Roederer has stayed an independent family-owned business throughout its existence and prides itself on its Grand Cru juice.
 Contact them for tour information and reservations.

-Champagne is a diverse region with producers of all sizes from small family owned operations, like Champagne Apollonis by Michel Loriot, which has a small basement operation in the tiny village of Festigny, to the large cooperative Nicolas Fiuellatte, which pumps out 15-20 million bottles a year in their massive state-of-the-art facility near Épernay.
+Champagne is a diverse region with producers of all sizes from small family-owned operations, like Champagne Apollonis by Michel Loriot, which has a small basement operation in the tiny village of Festigny, to the large cooperative Nicolas Fiuellatte, (learn how to visit here) which pumps out 15-20 million bottles a year in their massive state-of-the-art facility near Épernay.
 Not all Champagne Houses are open to the public and accept visitors, but if there is one you want to visit, it’s always a good idea to contact them directly beforehand to see if a tour is possible.

 In order to see all that the Champagne region has to offer, you would have to spend much more than two days.
 However, in this amount of time, you can have an enchanted experience in one of the most iconic wine regions and the only place in the world that produces true Champagne.

 More Ways To Discover Champagne & Sparkling Wine

 You are reading “2-Day Champagne Itinerary: Explore Champagne-Ardenne France” Back To Top

 Champagne itinerary, how to spend 2 days in Champagne France: top wine destinations in France